xincanfeng/vitsGPT/README.md

 ## Extracting Semantic Embeddings
-Following the steps below, you can extract the semantic token embeddings.
+We provide code to extract semantic embeddings from Llama or various BERT models.

+Note that we also provide the [extracted semantic embeddings](a google drive page to apper).

 ### Extracting Semantic Embeddings From Llama

-1. Download Llama weights and tokenizer
+0. Download Llama weights and tokenizer
-For Llama-related questions, please refer to [Llama](https://github.com/meta-llama/llama/tree/main) repository.
-Basicly, in order to download the Llama weights and tokenizer, one need to visit the [Meta website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and accept their License.
+Use the Llama implementation in our repository which includes codes to extract the semantic embeddings in the final hidden layer.
+Then download the Llama weights and tokenizer from [Meta website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and accept their License.

-2.
+Once your request is approved, you will receive a signed URL over email.
+Then run the [download.sh](llama/download.sh) script, passing the URL provided when prompted to start the download.

+Pre-requisites: Make sure you have `wget` and `md5sum` installed.
+Then run the script: `./download.sh`.

+Keep in mind that the links expire after 24 hours and a certain amount of downloads.
+If you start seeing errors such as 403: Forbidden, you can always re-request a link.

+Please refer to [Llama](https://github.com/meta-llama/llama/tree/main) repository if there are further related questions.

 ### Extracting Semantic Embeddings From various BERT models